laxeye/zga/README.md

 Otherwise you may install dependencies to existing conda environment:

-`conda install python>=3.6 fastqc ea-utils spades unicycler checkm-genome seqprep dfast bbmap blast biopython`
+`conda install python>=3.6 fastqc ea-utils spades unicycler checkm-genome seqprep dfast bbmap blast biopython nxtrim`

 Of course, it's possible to use *another ways* even compile all tools from source code.
 In this case you should check if binaries are in your '$PATH' variable.